michael2012z/BitBible/markdown/Etheridge/files/1John.md

 11. He who hateth his brother is in darkness, and in the darkness walketh, and knoweth not whither he goeth, because the darkness itself hath blinded his eyes.

-12. I write to you, sons,Bnai. because forgiven to you are your sins for the sake of his name.
+12. I write to you, sons,

 13. I write to you, fathers, because you have known him who hath been from the beginning.
 I write to you, young men, because you have overcome the wicked.
-I have written to you, children,Teloyee. because you have known the Father.
+I have written to you, children,

 14. I have written to you, fathers, because you have known Him who (hath been) from the beginning.
 I have written to you, young men, because you are strong, and the word of Aloha remaineth in you, and you have overcome the wicked.